As Covid ebbs, tourists make their comeback to US capital | Malay Mail

 “This is our first trip in just over a year,” the couple originally from Algeria said in French.
 “We were waiting to be fully vaccinated and for the city to get a little busier.”

-But these leisure travellers are not the ones who typically fill hotel rooms.
+But these leisure travelers are not the ones who typically fill hotel rooms.

 Hotel occupancy in Washington, DC on Saturday, May 1 was only 43.4 per cent, slipping to 42.4 per cent the following Saturday, according to STR, which provides data and analysis for the industry.